reiner/massively/content/ideas/_index.md

 We are commited to make new open data sources available soon, which could be used for the first time at the TWIST-Hackdays.
 Below you can find an overview over the not yet published datasets, which will - hopefully - be open by then.
 Also, we're gathering ideas for potential projects as well as already existing interesting open data sources.
 This page will be updated on a regularly basis over the next few weeks.

-### Drafts of potential hackathon-projects
+### Drafts of potential hackathon-projects (more details to follow shortly)

 **Linked Open Data** : which "hidden truths" can be made visible when open data can be linked and joined toghether easily?
-Datasources: Wikidata, Stadt Zürich, Swisstopo.

 **OpenSpending** : What is taxpayers' money spent for?
 Which claims around public spending generally considered valid are facts, which are myths?
-Datasources: municipal audit commission - API, City of Zurich/ Municipal Finance Portrait, Canton of Zurich

 ## Publication as opendata in evaluation